kaiiiz/hugo-theme-monochrome/exampleSite/content/en/configuration/theme.md

 email = "author email"
 ```

+> author.email will be used in RSS feed if provided, not in html meta tags.

 ### Open Graph

 A flag to render open graph internal template.
 See [Open Graph](https://gohugo.io/templates/internal#open-graph) for additional settings.